 This importance of this Hebrew manuscript lies in this: before the discoveries at Qumran, the Nash Papyrus was the earliest textual witness to the Hebrew Bible.
 Purchased from an Egyptian dealer in antiquities in 1902 by Dr Walter Llewellyn Nash, it dates to between the 2nd and 1st century BC.
 The manuscript contains the Ten Commandments, parts of the Book of Exodus, and parts of the Book of Deuteronomy.
 The Manuscript is housed at the University of Cambridge.

-It blows my mind that these really old manuscripts were casually discovered in the shops of antiquities dealers — an occurrence that still happens today.
-Treasures are even listed on eBay.
+It’s mind-blowing that these really old manuscripts were casually discovered in the shops of antiquities dealers — an occurrence that still happens today!
+Treasures even get listed on eBay.

 The Silver Amulets

 Israeli archaeologist Gabriel Barkay discovered the two tiny silver amulets in a family burial chamber in 1979, while excavating in Ketef Hinnom, a section of the Hinnom Valley south of Jerusalem’s Old City.
 Once unrolled and studied, the Silver Amulets, which would most likely have been worn around the neck or wrists, were found to be densely covered in ancient Hebrew script.
 The script has been confirmed to be from the period just before the destruction of Jerusalem in 586 B.C. by Babylonian king Nebuchadnezzar.